 Marina Grande è l’unico porto commerciale dell’isola.
 Appena si sbarca dal traghetto ci si trova di fronte al Palazzo Montefusco, del XII secolo.
 Il palazzo è detto “della catena” perché un tempo il vialetto posteriore che portava al palazzo era sbarrato ai passanti da una catena; o anche “merlato” per la stupenda merlatura sovrastante l’intero palazzo.
 Nel passato fu la residenza estiva del re, poi antico convento e oggi è abitato dai procidani.

 La Corricella is a seaside village of Procida, where the fishermen’s houses clinging to the high and steep coast form a characteristic agglomeration, particularly for the use of pastel colors yellow, pink, blue, green, white: colors useful for sailors to recognize your home by the sea.

 The name Corricella derives from the Greek “coros callos” (beautiful district).
 The village was the backdrop for many film productions.
 And among the houses of Corricella we can distinguish some of the most exclusive hotels and restaurants on the island.

-“Chiaiolella” (beach, small beach) is another marina on the island, now fitted to the marina, where you will find some of the most popular hotels and restaurants on the island.
+“Chiaiolella” (beach, small beach) is another marina on the island, now equipped as a marina, where some of the island’s most popular hotels and restaurants are located.